VanjaXYZ/AG-Grid-React/Readme.md

 2. `npm run preview`
 ## Approach & Methodology
 A lot of task steps could be done by reading the AG Grid documentation alone and watching few videos provided by createors of AG Grid.
 Few things i did that weren't in docs are moment.js library for extracting timestamps and formatting it to dd/mmm/yyyy format.
 Also used Axios for fetching data from server.
+## Time spent
+Approximately 9-10 hours of active work.
+Bare in mind that I haven't used AG Grid before so it took a lot of time learning, reading and watching videos about it.